 We are professional Geologists working to collect and distribute core from legacy hydrocarbon exploration in the North Sea.
 As we work with geological data everyday, we understand the importance (and cost) of acquiring subsurface samples.
 By collecting and redistributing core from the North Sea, we hope it can be used to encourage those interested in Geoscience, facilitate science outreach and help preserve a unique record of our offfshore Geoheritage.

 Founder & Director

-Kirstie helped set up North Sea Core CIC after meeting Henk while convening a conference on Geoscience Communication at the Geological Society of London in 2018.
+Kirstie helped set up North Sea Core CIC after meeting Henk while she was convening a conference on Geoscience Communication at the Geological Society of London in 2018.
 This provided a great opportunity to display some of the available core material and to promote the work being done.
 She has always been fascinated by rocks and fossils, with a steadily growing collection of geological specimens.
 Kirstie was motivated to help save and distribute the relinquished core to stop it being lost to current and future geologists.
 She previously worked in the energy industry before making the transition into academic research.

 We are very lucky to be supported by a range of people who helps us collecting core material, source additional geological data, and prepare and ship the resources that we distribute.
 You can find some of their details below.

 Lawrie was inspired by the North Sea Core CIC's efforts to preserve and reuse core material.
 Lawrie started his career in 2012 with Neftex Petroleum Consultants and continued as Neftex became part of Halliburton Landmark in 2015.
 Given his career so far with Neftex, who specialise in transforming and collating public domain datasets into a global subsurface model, he understands the importance of old data and the value it can add to future understanding.
 Lawrie helps out by trawling the public domain literature and databases to add useful and interesting metadata to the core supplied.